flengyel/Zettel/README.md

 Revision v2.1 following remarks by (Simpson 2021), with additional citations.

--   This Zettel format only applies to Zettlr 2.0.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10 and has not been tested with other software.
+-   This Zettel format only applies to Zettlr 2.0.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10 and has not been tried with other software.
 -   Filenames have the format `timestamp.md` in my implementation.

 ## 1. Header: in 3 + 1 parts